Skip to main content

 7. Diesel, Carbon Monoxide poisoning, and Lung Disease: This is due to the delivery vehicle and gas-powered powered forklifts, floor lifts, generators, and other equipment.

-Enclosed loading docks are particularly crucial for efficient shipping and receiving various agricultural and commercial products and goods from around the world during lousy weather.
+Enclosed loading docks are crucial for efficient shipping and receiving various agricultural and commercial products and goods from around the world during lousy weather.
 Because most farming machines like trucks are high off the ground, elevated warehousing docks have long been the efficient solution.
 Trucks back into the elevated dock open their gate, and workers can quickly roll and carry the pallets, boxes, and other items.
-But accidents often happen during this process, and many cause severe and debilitating injuries to people and property.
+However, accidents often happen during this process, and many cause severe and debilitating injuries to people and property.

 Enter the Loading Area Dock

 Loading docks and loading bays are vital in efficiently operating our free market economic infrastructure.
 Because of this, parked trucks remain in the common rear areas of commercial and industrial buildings and warehouses as they wait for their turns.
 Anyone driving through the rear of a grocery store, or even Camp Pendleton’s 52 Area, has seen a loading dock.
 Although they come in many configurations, discussed below, I know from having “volunteered” to work at the School of Infantry’s chow hall.
-These bays are dangerous places for workers lollygagging around the dock plates.
+These bays are dangerous places for workers, lollygagging around the dock plates.

 Even then, a small or large object falling on a worker can cause death or severe injury.
 And this remains true whether the person was wearing safety protection, such as a hard hat.